Short-term Debt and Incentives for Risk-Taking (with Marco Della Seta and Erwan Morellec)

 (with Erwan Morellec and Boris Nikolov)

 We use a dynamic model of cash management in which firms face competitive pressure to show that competition increases corporate cash holdings as well as the frequency and size of equity issues.
 In our model, these effects are driven by small, financially constrained firms, in contrast with the theories based on strategic interactions in which large leaders or incumbents value more cash.
-We test these predictions on Compustat firms for the period 1980-2007 and show that product market competition has first order effects on the cash holdings and financing decisions of constrained firms, in ways consistent with our theory.
+We test these predictions on Compustat firms and show that product market competition has first order effects on the cash holdings and financing decisions of constrained firms, in ways consistent with our theory.

 Disclaimer: The information in this website represents the views of the author and should not be interpreted as reflecting the views of the Federal Reserve System or other members of its staff.